Digital Detox: Setting Boundaries with Technology in the Country

 Result: Post-retreat surveys showed a 40% increase in team cohesion and a significant reduction in "reply-all" email chains in the following month, as employees learned the value of synchronous, face-to-face communication.

-Digital Detox Checklist
+Digital Detox Guide

-Category Action Item Tool/Service Recommendation
+Category Action Item Recommendation

-Communication Set an "Extreme" Out-of-Office auto-reply Gmail/Outlook Templates
+Communication Set "Extreme" Auto-reply Gmail/Outlook Templates

-Environment Use an analog alarm clock Braun Classic Analog Clock
+Environment Analog alarm clock Braun Classic Analog

 Common Pitfalls